RxSwiftCommunity/RxCocoa-Texture/README.md

 ## License

-RxCocoa+Texture is available under the MIT license.
+RxCocoa-Texture is available under the MIT license.
 See the LICENSE file for more info